paragmb/Dual-Ticker-Portfolio-Assessor/README.md

 ## Issues

 New library "DataReader" was initially used to pull historical stock data.
 The library was sucessfully used to perform the quantitative analysis but the group ran into issues while using the library for running Monte Carlo simulations.
 After discussions within the group and class instructor it was decided to use Alpaca library to load data.
 Additionally this was also done to ensure that the project was completed on time.
+Please refer to the code file in the SUPERSEDED folder in the main repository.

 ---